Fire service leaders, let’s go to the movies

 Eight great movies with important leadership lessons for the fire service

-As we work to navigate these difficult times during the COVID-19 outbreak, many first responders may be quarantined or isolated following an exposure.
-And even those who aren’t quarantined may be looking for a moment away from the chaos and the constant news.
+As we work to navigate these difficult times since the emergence of the pandemic in 2020, many first responders may be looking for a moment away from the chaos and the constant news.

 Movies can be a great escape – and why not get some relaxing movie time while you also learn some leadership skills?
 It is amazing how many movies have entertainment value while providing leadership lessons.